SquadFM/Squad-Field-Manual/README.md

 ## Creating a Squad
 - Don't create a squad you don't intend to lead.
-- If you want a certain thing out of your squad like "No Marksman" or "2 LATS, 2 Medics" then make sure to name your squad accordingly so if you don't have two LATs and two Medics then you can tell people on useless roles such as Automatic Rifleman or Marksman to switch off.
-- Don’t be afraid to say what kits you want.
-I like hearing "I need 2 Medics and 2 LATs and a Rifleman, please.
-No Marksman needed for this map sorry."
 - Make sure you pick the SL kit.
 Big must.
 The Squad Leader needs this kit to place FOBs and other structures.
+- If you want a certain thing out of your squad like "No Marksman" or "2 LATS, 2 Medics" then make sure to name your squad accordingly so if you don't have two LATs and 2 Medics then you can tell people on useless roles such as Automatic Rifleman or Marksman to switch off.
+Say for example "I need 2 Medics, 2 LATs and Riflemen, please.
+No Marksman needed for this map sorry".
+- You want to make sure you have a good mix of roles, and not just a bunch of Rifleman and a Medic.
+This is how your squad could look like: 1-2 Medics, 1 AR gunner, 1 LAT, 1-2 Grenadiers and the rest Rifleman.
+- Consider only having one medic on your team, as the second medic only has iron sights.
+It often makes sense to add another kit with a scope to the squad instead, since iron sights are pretty useless outside of CQB.
+If in doubt, add another Rifleman kit, since it comes with an ammo bag.
 - Every squad should have at least a single Medic and AT.
 After your subordinates have chosen their roles, and you see none of them chose AT or/and a Medic then choose who will switch, by name (don't ask for volunteers).
 - Keep in mind Fire Support category (AR, LAT, Marksman) has a limited number of slots per squad, you might need to ask your AR or Marksman to switch because others won't be able to).
 Specialist category (Machine gun, HAT, Engineer) is limited to 2 for the whole team, if you see two HATs in your squad order one of them to switch.
 - Make sure every person in your squad has a microphone and uses it.
 Name your squad MIC REQ always.
 There is no point in joining a squad if you can't communicate with each other.
 It makes your life a billion times easier and your squad much more effective.
 - Do mic checks on the way out of spawn once all the comms are cleared.
 You can also get your fireteam leaders to do them if you're busy with command chat.
-- It is possible that a player is mute and is not able to communicate via voice.
-Do not kick players just because they don't have a mic.
+- Do not kick players just because they don't have a mic.
+It is possible that a player is a mute and is not able to communicate via voice.
+Also, female gamers often get abusive comments when they use voice chat and prefer not to use their mic for that reason.
 Kick players only if they aren't following orders or if they give you and the team a hard time.
 Also, leave your text chat on and check if squad members are trying to communicate with you via chat.
-- Never have just only one Medic on your team.
 - Kick troublemakers.
 If they don't want to play with you, you don't want to play with them.
 - Don't be afraid to kick people from the squad.
 It is your discretion.
 Of course, use your own judgment and give them a few chances.
 Kicking people who don't listen or are disruptive or defiant will make your life easier.
 It will also ensure that people aren't questioning your orders excessively.
-- Squad composition and positioning - You want to make sure you have a good mix of roles, and not just a bunch of Rifleman and a Medic, this is how your squad should look: 2 Medics, 1 AR gunner, 2 Optics (ACOG), 1 LAT, 1-2 Grenadiers and the rest Rifleman You want to make sure you keep the AR gunner at the back and always have him stay in position and give support fire while moving up on the enemy.
-The enemy will usually think you're still there and be pinned by the AR gunner, you are good to leave a Medic with him as well.
+- You want to make sure you keep the AR gunner at the back and always have him stay in position and give support fire while moving up on the enemy.
+The enemy will usually think you're still there and be pinned by the AR gunner.
+You are good to leave a Medic with him as well.
 When you engage the enemy, have LAT and Grenadiers pop explosives at the enemy and then move up to flank.
-When moving, always have your Medics in the back and spread out among the squad, you don't want both of them getting taken out at once.
+When moving, always have your Medic(s) in the back and spread out among the squad, you don't want both of them getting taken out at once.

 [Back to top](#content)